LarryDaLobsta/TeamWork/README.md

 July 21st night edition
 - clean up the rest of the StartServer file in the chatroom module
 - then clean up the implementation in the main server.go file

+July 23rd
+- need to fix views that will not run and go air issues